Nano-DNA-Studios/Discorca/README.md

 ---
 ### **SetMountLocation**
 Sets the Mount Location Variable of the Bot to the Folder on the Host Device that is Mounted to the Archive Folder in the Container.
 This tells the Bot where on the Host Device the "Mirrored" Folder is.
-It also sets the Host Name of the Device.

 This is meant to only be set once when the bot Starts.
 It is used to Create the SCP Copy Commands for Users to easily copy Archive Files that Are too large to send through Discord.